YaelGluskin/System-Programming-Laboratory/README.md

 To explore the assignments, navigate to the respective folders and review the README or source code files.
 Each assignment folder contains its own set of instructions, source code, and necessary files.
 **How to Run:**
 1. Open a terminal in the project directory.
-2. Run the make command that will use the makefile
-   The ternumal ouyput will be somthing like this:
+2. Run the make command that will use the makefile ```make``` The terminal output will be somthing like this:
    ```bash
    gcc -g -ansi -Wall -pedantic my_progrem.c -o run
    ```
-   - in VS code you should run the mingw32-make comand
 3. Run the command:
    ```bash
    ./run